lkodinsson/MARS/Core_Rules/Character_Features.md

 Occasionally, circumstance, clever roleplaying, or the use of one of your abilities will provide you with *advantage*.
 For each source of advantage you have to a roll, you may reroll a die of your choice and keep the better result. *Disadvantage* works similarly to advantage, but instead of keeping the better result you must keep the worst result.
 The die that you reroll when you have disadvantage is the die with the greatest result.

 Paired instances of advantage and disadvantage cancel each other out.
-If you have multiple sources granting advantage, it would require amount of disadvantage to entirely cancel out.
+If you have multiple sources granting advantage, it would require an equal amount of disadvantage to entirely cancel out.

 ### Types of Skills

-Skills fit into several categories, each one interacting primarily with different parts of the game. *General skills* affect most actions that your character takes in all parts of the game. *Combat skills* and *supernatural skills*, provide more unique benefits depending on the skill and for more niche circumstances. *Languages* are also a skill that a character has, but in most cases player characters will usually all have access to the same base language (called *common*) to simplify player to player communication.
+Skills fit into several categories, each one interacting primarily with different parts of the game. *General skills* affect most actions that your character takes in all parts of the game. *Combat skills*, *power skills*, and *spellcasting skills* all provide different special abilities depending on the skill and for more niche circumstances. *Languages* are also represented by a skill that a character has, but in most cases player characters will all have access to the same base language (called *common*) to simplify player to player communication.

 In the rules for each individual skill, they are each given a table detailing common tasks that you should expect along with that task's difficulty.
 Additionally, each skill is also broadly applicable to any other tasks not listed that fall within that skill's description.
 Some skills are very widely applicable like *athletics* and *agility* for nearly all physical tasks, *knowledge* for most mental tasks, and *charisma* for most social tasks.
-Other skills like *contancts* or *craft* have a much more narrow degree of application, yet can still be very useful.
+Other skills like *contacts* or *craft* have a much more narrow degree of application, yet can still be very useful.

 <sup>Click [here](/Appendix/Skills) for the rules for each individual skill.</sup>